 The HT Act came into force on the 1 September 2006 and provides a framework for regulation of research involving the removal, storage, use and disposal of human tissue.
 In order to meet the requirements of the HT Act all human tissue, defined as relevant material, must be labelled appropriately, stored under suitable conditions and entered on the Queen's Online (QOL) Tissue Register to ensure traceability.
-This SOP should be read in conjunction with the Human Tissue Authority (HTA) code of practice 9, on research.
+This SOP should be read in conjunction with the Human Tissue Authority (HTA) Code of Practice and Standards E, Research.